jluttine/cholmod-extra/README.md

 ## License

+### All files except `Include/cholmod_internal.h`

 Copyright (C) 2012 Jaakko Luttinen

-CHOLMOD Extra Module is licensed under Version 2 of the GNU General Public License, or at your option any later version.
+Licensed under the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
 See LICENSE for a text of the license.

-Licenses for proprietary purpose may be asked from the author.
+### `Include/cholmod_internal.h`

+Copyright (C) 2005-2013 University of Florida

+Licensed under the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.